Woodlawn School

 10th Grade English Overview

-Page history last edited by Beth Helfrich 4 mos ago
+Page history last edited by Kyle Tilley 13 years, 8 months ago

 10th Grade English

-In English class, we read a wide variety of classic and contemporary world literature (from 1450 AD to the present) from a wide variety of cultures.
+In 10th grade English, we read a wide variety of classic and contemporary world literature from many different cultures.
 Students use novels, short stories, plays, and poetry as a window through which to understand a diverse set of cultures.
 Many of the literary voices we study come from societies in the midst of change.
 Among the cultural voices we study: Afghani, Indian, Chilean, Colombian, Russian, British, Nigerian, and South African.

 Comments (0)